aplteam/Tatin/docs/PublishingPackages.md

 *,{hash3>,<salt3>
 ```

-This means that one can only publish packages with the group name <group1> with the API key "hash1" was generated from, packages with the group name <group2> with the API key "hash2" was generated from, and anything else with the API key "hash3" was created from.
+This means that one can only publish packages with the group name...

+* `<group1>` by using the API key "hash1" was generated from...
+* `<group2>` by using the API key "hash2" was generated from...

+and anything else by using the API key "hash3" was created from.

 Note that `*` or`*,` or `*=` all mean that no API key is required.
 On its own, it's the same as having no credentials file, but it can be useful together with other group names: